JesseVent/crypto/README.md

 These are the main functions that are added so far and a brief summary of what they do.
 Additional parameters are viewable in the documentation for each function.

+**Please note that CoinMarketCap have recently introduced a rate limiter on their service of 30 calls per minute, this package will now run slower to accomodate for the rate limit.**

 > Please give this package a star if you find it helpful

 ```R